liefery-it-legacy/blog/_posts/2018-02-27-overriding-styles-with-CSS-modules.md

 component is no longer 'dumb', it has to deal with things it should not have to worry about.
 We want our menu to provide  menu, and then be done with it.

 #### Global CSS?
  When all else fails we could add rules to global CSS.
-This is a not a page wide CSS rule, but a confined rule, that should not require global scope.
+While useful for site-wide styes, this option is not good for contained components like our Menu.
 We would bypass intended pattern of CSS Modules and begin to lose the benefits of scoped CSS.

 ## A solution
 Our initial attempt at specificity failed because our Header.css rule, was not compiled into the HTML for the Menu.
 So let's find a way to add it to our HTML element.
 For our new CSS rule to be added to the HTML it needs to be present in Menu.jsx.
 To achieve this, we can pass the rule in from the Header.jsx component.